contao/docs/docs/dev/framework/page-controllers.md

 ## Registering Page Controllers

-As with content elements, front end modules, hooks and DCA callbacks, Page controllers can also be registered via annotations.
+As with content elements, front end modules, hooks and DCA callbacks, Page controllers can be registered via annotations.
 The following shows the most basic example:

 ```php
 // src/Controller/Page/ExamplePageController.php